 Rice is considered as one of the most important cereal food crop of the world as well as our continent.
 About 65% of Indian population depends on rice as a staple food.
 Rice belongs to genus Oryza and the family Gramineae (Poaceae).
 Mainly the genus Oryza contains 24 recognized species, out of which 22 are wild species and also there are two cultivated species in it, which are named as O. sativa and O. glaberrima.
-Globally, rice is now cultivated on 159 million hectares with the annual production of around 748 million tonnes and average productivity of 4.68 tonnes/ha.
-Rice contains 80% carbohydates, 7-8% protein, the amino acid profile shows that it is rich in glutamic acid and aspartic acid, and also rich in lysine (3.8%), 3% fibre, iron 1.0 mg and zinc 0.5 mg.
-Hybrids of rice possessed a prominent role in enhancing the production and quality of rice, which is used for feed and industrial purposes.
-Hybrid rice cultivation is economically viable if management level is above 60%.
-Hybrids are short duration with resistance to major pests and diseases, non-lodging, they adapt better to stress and different climatic conditions and has longer shelf life.
-Around 3 million hectares out of 43 million hectares under rice cultivation are hybrids.
 An estimated requirement of the food grains by the year 2021 is 310.74 million tons.
-But an estimated 197 grams of rice was available per person for each day in our country in the year of 2021, therefore 100 grams of rice is recommended per person in a day.

-Because of these now-a-days scientists doing research on hybrids to meet the requirements of the rice crop.
-Due to this there is an urgent need to provide high yielding rice varieties, therefore, rice hybrids breaks yield barriers, yielding 15-20% more.
+But an estimated 197 grams of rice was available per person for each day in our country in the year of 2021.
+Because of these now-adays scientists doing research on hybrids to meet the requirements of the rice crop.
+The nutrient contents of this crop are rich in carbohydrates which is of 80% and protein content is of 7-8%.
 Mainly this crop cultivation in our country extends from 8 to 35°N latitude and from sea level to as high as 3000 meters.
 The average tolerance when coming to temperature in this crop is 21 to 37°C, and maximum tolerance is 40 to 42°C. Mostly manual transplanting of rice is practiced in south and south-east Asia.
 Rice production and productivity was positively improved with the introduction and cultivation of semi-dwarf, non-lodging, and fertilizer responsive high yielding varieties in the early seventies which lead to "Green Revolution".
 The yield production of high yielding varieties is planting in recent year to meet the demand of increasing population the present production level needs to be elevated up to 140 million tonnes by 2025 which is only possible by increasing the rice production by over 2 million tonnes per year in the coming decade.
 Hybrid rice technology has provided farmers with higher yields, saved land for agricultural diversification and created more rural employment opportunities.